LesPerras.com

 Hard Start

+This relates to My First MVC, where I documented my struggles in setting up an MVC framework from scratch.
 I had a hard time setting up the system for laravel.
 I can’t remember all the problems but one was finding out that I needed mcrypt (of course, I was rushing and didn’t read the docs super clearly… I just thought I had it already).
 Plus I was unfamiliar with Composer and it took a while to learn how to use it and the ramifications of a local vs global install.

 Learning Curve